NTh1nk/weaveDemo/weave-demo/README.md

 # Weave Hack

-A simple demo site showcasing a modern login system built with React.
+A simple demo site showcasing a modern login system built with React

 ## Features